DavidPickles/jottings/costs-of-immigration.md

++ imms wil require goods and services that the other imms cant supply,  nice to have diagram

 > So we have a non skilled supermarket job that pays 12k a year.
 > A person is recruited from the eastern block in preference from locally at the same rate.
 > A single young fit and healthy person who has no side demands on the state.